China exports may stay strong despite weak Europe

 Shoe-making is a typical, labour-intensive, export business.

 Wenzhou exported 265 million pairs of shoes to the EU last year, roughly one pair for every two EU residents, according to data from the local customs office.
-But total sales were just $1.6 billion, or $6.04 per pair, meaning margins are very narrow even as a starter's monthly wage can easily exceed 2,000 yuan.
+But total sales were just $1.6 billion (1.0 billion pounds), or $6.04 per pair, meaning margins are very narrow even as a starter's monthly wage can easily exceed 2,000 yuan ($320).

 Ye is one of the many exporters Beijing is trying to help through tough times with tax rebates and easier bank credit.